Oh, the Places You'll Go!: Reception

 Following its original release in 1990, Oh, the Places You'll Go! reached number one on The New York Times Best-Selling Fiction Hardcover list.
 This made Dr. Seuss one of the handful of authors to have number one Hardcover Fiction and Nonfiction books on the list; among them are John Steinbeck, Jimmy Buffett, Mitch Albom and James Patterson; his You're Only Old Once! hit number one on the Nonfiction list in 1986.

-In the United States and Canada, Oh, the Places You'll Go! is a popular gift for students graduating from kindergarten through college, spiking in sales in the April–June period.
+In the United States and Canada, Oh, the Places You'll Go! is a popular gift for students graduating from kindergarten through college, with sales spiking in the April–June period.
 It reached number one on USA Today's Best Selling Book list in 1997, 2021 and 2022, and reached #2 in 2015 and 2017.
 Based on a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children".

 Film adaptation

+Early attempts

-In the early 1990s, producers Ben Myron & Roland Joffé, at Lightmotive with TriStar Pictures, were set to produce a film adaptation of the book with Seuss penning the screenplay.
-The Seuss screenplay was later rewritten by Richard LaGravenese and Barry Berman respectively, but the adaptation was never filmed.
-A musical animated film adaptation of the book along with The Cat in the Hat and a spin-off Thing One and Thing Two are in development from Warner Animation Group.
-J. J. Abrams is producing the film alongside his production company Bad Robot Productions.
+In the early 1990s, producers Ben Myron & Roland Joffé at Lightmotive and TriStar Pictures were to produce a film adaptation of the book with Seuss penning the screenplay.
+The Seuss screenplay was later rewritten by Richard LaGravenese and Barry Berman, but the adaptation never came to fruition.

+Development

+A musical animated film adaptation of the book along with The Cat in the Hat and a spin-off Thing One and Thing Two were announced to be in development as part of a shared universe from Warner Bros.
+Pictures Animation, with J. J. Abrams producing the film along with his production company Bad Robot Productions.
 In November 2021, Jon M. Chu was attached to direct the film.
+In June 2024, Jill Culton was attached to co-direct the film alongside Chu.
+It was also announced that Benj Pasek and Justin Paul would write the songs, while Rob Lieber would write the script.
+In January 2025, the film would be revealed to be scheduled for release on March 17, 2028.
+On July 15, 2025, Ariana Grande and Josh Gad were the first to join the cast.